Stylized Grass Shader

 Normally, the wind settings are controlled on a per-material basis.
 The related settings can be found under the “Wind” section:

-It is however possible to use a Wind Zone to multiply the strength values for wind.
-On the Stylized Grass Renderer component, you’ll find the option to assign one:
+It is however possible to use a Wind Zone to influence the strength/speed values for wind.
+On a Stylized Grass Renderer component, you’ll find the option to assign one:

 If in effect, a notification is also displayed in the material UI: